mauro-balades/is-url/README.md

 # is-url

-Check if a string is an URL.
+A rust library to check if a string is an URL

 ## Installation